evgeniy-klemin/docker-rancher-compose/README.md

-## What is Rancher Compose ? ##
+## What is Rancher Compose? ##

 Docker compose compatible client that deploys to Rancher.

-More information on the official Rancher documentation : http://rancher.docs.rancher.com/docs/rancher-compose/ and on the Rancher Compose GitHub repository: https://github.com/rancher/rancher-compose
+More information on the official Rancher documentation: http://rancher.docs.rancher.com/docs/rancher-compose/ and on the Rancher Compose GitHub repository: https://github.com/rancher/rancher-compose

-## How do you use this image ? ##
+## How do you use this image? ##

-**Not interactive and basic mode :**
+**Not interactive and basic mode:**

-Just run it as a normal command, sharing the directory containing your docker-compose.yml file and your rancher-compose.yml file :
+Just run it as a normal command, sharing the directory containing your docker-compose.yml file and your rancher-compose.yml file:

 ```bash
 $ docker run -v /absolute/path/to/project/dir/:/app:ro \